The best winter coats to invest in this season

 Navy coats

-Long, lean lines, notched lapels and a 100 per cent cashmere wool construction elevate this Prada coat to new heights.
+Long, lean lines, leather-covered buttons and a pointed collar elevate this Prada coat to new heights.

 Camel coats

-Neutrals have been ruling the fashion scene for some time now but the humble camel coat transcends seasonal trends.
-Spanning hues from dark ivory to light brown, there’s one to suit every skintone and wardrobe palette.
+Neutrals have been ruling the fashion world for some time now but the humble camel coat transcends seasonal trends.
+Spanning hues from dark ivory to light brown, there’s one to suit every skin tone and wardrobe palette.
 Wear yours with statement jewellery and knee-high boots for the quintessential autumn outfit.
-(Oh, and if youre looking for a camel trench coat, we’ve got you covered here.)
+(Oh, and if you're looking for a camel trench coat, we’ve got you covered here.)

 Totême wool-blend coat